fruitsamples/AlternateViews/ReadMe.txt

 Changes from Previous Versions
+1.1 - Upgraded project to build with the iOS 4.0 SDK.
 1.0 - First release

-Copyright (C) 2009 Apple Inc. All rights reserved.
+Copyright (C) 2009-2010 Apple Inc. All rights reserved.